HaGRID - HAnd Gesture Recognition Image Dataset: HaGRID Dataset

-The dataset contains 34,730 unique faces and at least that many unique scenes.
-The subjects are people from 18 to 65 years old.
-The ratio of women to men is about 27 to 20.
-The dataset was collected mainly indoors with considerable variation in lighting, including artificial and natural light.
-Besides, the dataset includes images taken in extreme conditions such as facing and backing to a window.
-Also, the subjects had to demonstrate gestures at different distances from the camera (Figure~\ref{fig: bbox}).
+\textbf{Content.} The HaGRID was recorded by 37,583 unique faces in at least as many unique scenes.
+The subjects' ages vary from 18 to 65 years old and are gender balanced.
+The subjects are primarily from Russia and, to a lesser degree, 115 other countries; this distribution is proposed in Fig.~\ref{fig: chars}h.
+We considered the scene specifics of such applications as home automation and video conferencing services, and we preferred mainly indoor context with considerable variation in lighting, including artificial and natural light.
+Besides, the dataset includes images taken in extreme conditions, such as facing and standing back to a window (see Fig.~\ref{fig: chars}g).
+Also, the subjects demonstrated gestures at different distances from the camera (Fig.~\ref{fig: chars}f) of the smartphone, personal computer, or tablet (Fig.~\ref{fig: chars}b).
+All images contain context information that is significant for our applications (see Fig.~\ref{fig: samples} in the supplementary material).
+The mean and standard deviation of HaGRID images' pixel values are equal [0.54, 0.499, 0.473] and [0.231, 0.232, 0.229], respectively.